WelcomeJanet Leidy, M.Ac., L.Ac.Your Acupuncture TreatmentWhat is Acupuncture?Frequently Asked QuestionsInsuranceDirectionsPatient ResourcesContact Us

 Recent research has shown the following clinical findings about the effectiveness of Acupuncture:

-• Acupuncture stimulates the release of serotonin and dopamine in the brain which reduce the feelings of stress and anxiety and leads to feelings of calmness and well-being.
+• Acupuncture stimulates the release of serotonin and dopamine in the brain which reduce the feelings of stress and anxiety

-• Brain scans on people receiving acupuncture shows significant electrical changes in the brain, especially in the areas that control pain and behavior;.
+• Brain scans on people receiving acupuncture shows significant electrical changes in the brain, especially in the areas that control pain and behavior.

 • Acupuncture changes the pattern of blood flow through the body, thereby stimulating healing.